Welcome!

 This is our baby boy Gilbert.
 Shortly after he was born, Gilbert was diagnosed with a very rare genetic condition called Barth syndrome.
 Due to heart failure, we were in the hospital cardiac care unit with Gilbert for 80 days.
 The main reason he’s home right now is because of a new drug called elamipretide (pronounced “EL-EM-EP-REE-tide”).

-Thank you for your support!
+Thank you for joining us!